kylef/URITemplate.swift/README.md

 ## License

-Stencil is licensed under the MIT license.
+URITemplate is licensed under the MIT license.
 See [LICENSE](LICENSE) for more info.